-Students eligible to begin practicum will complete and submit a practicum application form to the master's program office by the announced deadline (form is available on the master's student center in Canvas).
 Students will be notified by the program office of their approval or rejection to begin practicum.
 Those students approved to begin practicum will be provided with instructions regarding site placement several months in advance of the term start.
 To guarantee seat availability in the practicum course, students must register for the course no later than one month prior to term start.
 The student cannot complete his or her practicum experience in a private practice.
 If the student would like to do his or her practicum at the same site where he or she is employed, it must be completed in a different department/unit, must involve completely different duties, and must be supervised by a qualified professional unrelated to his or her present position.
 The student must receive permission from the program coordinator before requesting a placement in the place of his or her employment.
 An NSU representative will contact the agency on behalf of the student.
 While many students can complete the practicum/internship requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Practicum and internship time must not be compensated.

-Three consecutive semesters of clinical, field experience are required to afford students the opportunity of working with a variety of client populations over time.
+Three consecutive semesters of clinical field experience are required to afford students the opportunity of working with a variety of client populations over time.
 Students entering practicum/internship training may find it necessary to make special arrangements with their employer, including taking a leave of absence, to fulfill this requirement.
 Students will need to arrange their schedules to complete this degree requirement.
 Once placed at a site, students are expected to remain at the same site for the three consecutive semesters of practicum and internship.
 If a change of site occurs, students may have to complete additional hours.